carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

     ![First website](../fig/first_website.png)

+> ## Using branch `gh-pages` for websites
+> By convention, GitHub Pages uses branch called `gh-pages` to look for the website content.
+By creating a branch with that name, you implicitly tell GitHub that you want your content published and you do not need to configure
+> GitHub Pages in `Settings`.
+Once you can create `gh-pages` from your current branch (typically `main`, created by default when you created the repository), you can then choose to delete the branch `main` to avoid any confusion about where your content is stored.
+{: .callout}

-Either of the above two approaches to turning a repository to a website will give you the same result - the first approach is perhaps more common as it favours convention over configuration.
+Either of the above two approaches to turning a repository to a website will give you the same result - the `gh-pages` approach is perhaps more common as it favours convention over configuration.

 ## Understanding GitHub Pages URLs